Council Tax Checker

 What council tax band is my house?

-Search the gov.uk Valuation Office Agency website (England & Wales) or the Scottish Assessors website (Scotland) for your specific address.
-The band is also typically shown on your annual council tax bill or your previous owner's bill.
-Bands are based on what the property would have been worth in April 1991 (England, Scotland) or April 2003 (Wales) — not today's value.
+Search the gov.uk Valuation Office Agency website (England and Wales) or the Scottish Assessors website (Scotland) for your specific address.
+The band is typically shown on your annual council tax bill or your previous owner's bill.
+Bands are based on what the property would have been worth in April 1991 (England, Scotland) or April 2003 (Wales), not today's value.

 Can I challenge my council tax band?